ITSpecialist111/ai_automation_suggester/README.md

 The `custom_prompt` parameter allows you to be very specific about the type of suggestions you want for a particular run.
 Combine it with domain filtering for highly targeted results (e.g., `domains: ['climate'], custom_prompt: "Suggest automations to optimize heating/cooling based on occupancy and weather."`).

+When Home Assistant is configured to a supported non-English language, generated suggestion titles, descriptions, and warnings are prompted in that language.
+YAML, entity IDs, service names, and code identifiers remain unchanged.
+Use the persistent custom system prompt or `custom_prompt` if you want to force a different output language for a specific provider or run.

 ---

 ## Implementing Automations